Getting to Know You: Ken Watanabe

-With The King and I just days away from opening at The London Palladium, we caught up with one of the stars, Ken Watanabe.
+With The King and I just days away from opening at The London Palladium, we caught up with Ken Watanabe.

 You began your career in a Japanese Theatre Troupe.
 What are the major differences between working in Tokyo and New York and London?

 Of course, I have not performed in London yet, but the excitement, and the courage it takes to dive onto the stage from the wings is the same wherever I am, and in front of any audience.

 How familiar were you with Yul Brynner’s performance in The King and I and did it influence yours in anyway?

 I had only seen Yul Brynner’s performance in the movie.
 More than watching the movie, I had never realised until I performed it myself, how much this musical is full of humor, and how it causes a swirl of complicated emotions.

 There’s a lot of talk regarding diversity on the stage, in 2016 you become the first Japanese actor to be nominated for a lead role in a musical, what more can be done to make productions and casting more diverse?

 The role that I was nominated for wasn’t for a Japanese character, but as long an actor has the passion and the required skills, there will be more and more possibilities for all actors regardless of race.